Link us!

 This is why AVATAR, like TERMINATOR, ALIENS, and TERMINATOR 2, gets the UNFAIR RACIAL CLICHE ALERT.

-The White Liberal Hero must correct the wrongs of White Conservatives (may or may not be capitalist or religious) and babysit all non-whites.
-Only liberal, caring caucasians can lead the noble, savage, yet primitive non-whites to salvation.
+The White Liberal Hero must correct the wrongs of the cartoonishly evil White Conservatives (may or may not be capitalist or religious), as well as all of the non-whites on their side.
+All non-whites who rebel against the evil white people must sacrifice themselves for the good white hero: Only liberal caucasian males can lead the noble, savage, primitives to salvation.

 It's not like every writer who writes a Vampire or Zombie story believes in such monsters.
 Yet when you look at some of the early writings of H.P.
-Lovecraft, the man was clearly a racist (read THE RATS IN THE WALLS and the name of his protagonist's dog!), regardless of whether or not he believed in his mythos.
+Lovecraft, the man was clearly a racist, regardless of whether or not he believed in his mythos (read THE RATS IN THE WALLS and the name of his protagonist's dog!).

 Annalee Newitz wonders aloud at io9, When Will White People Stop Making Movies Like "Avatar"?